 Now, put on your customer’s shoes and think like them.
 Below are some questions that they can ask themselves at this stage:

-- Is this car sharing that good?
+- Is this car sharing that good or do I need to search for other services?

 - Nice pricing, but what’s the catch?

-- Are their cars safe to drive?
+- Are their cars safe for a driver?

 - Do they really have what I need?